High school girls see future in STEM after summer of coding

 “This has made it more of a viable career path I’d want to go toward,” said Alice Xue, a 17-year-old from Ellicott City, Maryland.

 When Alice started the program seven weeks ago, she had no prior coding experience, though she had taken an introductory computer science class at Centennial High School, where she will be a senior this year.
-Despite the learning curve, Alice was so excited about coding that she would often go home after class and work on her own website, just because.
+Despite the learning curve, Alice was so excited about coding that, after spending the day in the immersion program, she would often go home and get to work on her own website, just because.

 “It was just really exciting,” she told EdScoop.
 “This is the first time that learning something has actually been fun [for me].
 I’ve actually wanted to learn more and go in depth.
 With this, you can really develop your own things — anything you can think of, you can build it.”